algorithmiaio/dev-center/_pages/administration/source-code-management-config/source-code-management-gitlab.md

+---
+categories: admin-panel
+layout: article
-# Create a GitLab configuration
+title: Create a GitLab Configuration
+---

 This page contains instructions for creating a GitLab configuration so that users will have the option to select GitLab as the source code repository host for new algorithms they create.